dboikliev/LinqTS/README.md

 # LinqTS

-An api for querying iterables, implemented in TypeScript and inspired by .NET's LINQ methods.
+An api for lazy querying of iterables, implemented in TypeScript and inspired by .NET's LINQ methods.

 ## Supported operations:
 1. [where](#where)